MINIMUM ENERGY EFFICIENCY STANDARDS

 Registration of exemptions

-All exemptions (including temporary exemptions) will be required to be notified to the PRS Exemptions Register which will be operated by the Government.
-It is planned that this will open from 1st October 2017.
-It will be essentially a database of exemptions and will be open to public inspection.
+All exemptions (including temporary exemptions) will be required to be notified to the PRS Exemptions Register.
+It is a database of exemptions and will be open to public inspection.
 Failure to register any exemption will render the exemption ineffective, and will amount to non-compliance with the regulations.
 The Enforcement Authority will be entitled to require landlords to furnish them with evidence supporting a claim for an exemption.
 Landlords will also be in breach of the regulations if they claim an exemption to which they are not properly entitled.

 Where someone becomes a landlord while the exemption is already registered then the new landlord must re-register the exemption.
 Exemptions claimed by a landlord may not pass over to a new owner or landlord on a sale or other transfer and on transfer they will cease.